ShrimpingIt/medea/README.md

 # Medea - Low-memory-overhead JSON tokenizer

 Medea can tokenize an arbitrary length of JSON with only a single byte of buffering, generating ([SAX-style](https://en.wikipedia.org/wiki/Simple_API_for_XML)) events to notify each structural element and its containing data.

+Medea can also negotiate HTTPS connections to some example JSON api providers, such as Twitter and OpenWeatherMap, in order to retrieve and process fields from live JSON data.

 ## Examples